aidanwhsu/emotionalbrain/README.md

 # data structure

-X_train, X_test, consist of 3D fMRI volumes y_train, y_test are the
+"X_train", "X_test", consist of 3D fMRI volumes
-labels used for training and testing.
+"y_train", "y_test" are the labels used for training and testing.

-X_train contains a total of 740 3D fMRI volumes, from the first 4 runs of all subjects X_test contains a total of 185 3D fMRI volumes, from the 5th run of all subjects
+"X_train" contains a total of 740 3D fMRI volumes, from the first 4 runs of all subjects "X_test" contains a total of 185 3D fMRI volumes, from the 5th run of all subjects

 # downloading dataset into drive
 In order to use the dataset [1] in colab, we decided to store the relatively small dataset in google drive.